sf-wdi-44/schedule/homework.md

 # Week 8: React

+## January 31, Wednesday
+1. Get ready for React Build Day Science Fair tomorrow morning
+2. Start thinking of a pitch for Project 3 (full-stack – Node or Ruby on Rails back-end, React or vanilla JS front-end)

 ## January 30, Tuesday
 1. Add functionality for deleting a TextPost in the Reddit MERN Stack Project
 2. Add functionality for adding a comment to a TextPost on the SinglePostPage in the Reddit MERN Stack Project